-Taking these steps would result in a more transparent and objective consideration of whether the Gibe III project is the best choice for Ethiopia's electricity sector.
-Without taking these steps, the Gibe III Dam remains too risky for Ethiopia's consumers, economy and affected people.
+Taking these steps would result in a more transparent and objective consideration of whether the Gibe 3 project is the best choice for Ethiopia's electricity sector.
+Without taking these steps, the Gibe 3 Dam remains too risky for

+Ethiopia's electricity consumers, its economy and the damaffected people.